| Andante's Sailing

 campus and I'm going site seeing.
 Oops, it seems it was the campanilla on campus.
 Every

 college campus has a campanilla it seems.
-What do places like Phoenix Univ do for a campanilla?
-And
+After a short walk

 |